karthikcodes6/karthikcodes.in/docs/product/lean-startup.md

 Essentially, don’t trust customers to know what they want ahead of time.
 Instead, trust the way they behave with a tangible version of the product and use this data to inform decisions going forward.

+### Freedom to Experiment is Essential

+Get the customers to interact with a product as quickly as possible as it is the results of this experimentation that determine the direction of the product.

+**Zappos** followed this process to determine customers willingness to buy shoes:
+1. Approached local shoe stores and took photos.
+2. Posted pictures online to see if customers would buy them.
+3. If they did, return to the store, buy the pair of shoes at full price, and send them on to the customer.

+Zappos started small and employed the quickest way possible to test their hypothesis that there was a demand for online shoes.

+Validated learning and fast experimentation are integral to the lean startup business method.

+1. Release the first iteration very soon.
+2. Collect real world data as much as possible and kown what is and is not working in reality,
+3. Never ever assume this will work in the future only real data.
+4. All data only available "outside the building" i.e. in the real world.